When will clubs be able to do business in the summer transfer window and when is Deadline Day?

 UEFA has set a deadline of October 6 for Premier League clubs to register squads for the Champions League and Europa League.
 The new timeframe allows top-flight clubs to do the majority of their business before then.

-Philippe Coutinho continues to be linked with a return to the Premier League, while the futures of Mesut Ozil, Jack Grealish and Harry Kane have come under scrutiny.
+Philippe Coutinho continues to be linked with a return to the Premier League, while the future of Mesut Ozil remains under scrutiny.

 How to follow the summer transfer window